craftoid/opencv-examples/README.md

-# Getting Started with Python + OpenCV on OSX
+# Getting Started with Python and OpenCV

+## Installation on OSX

 	# install homebrew
 	brew tap homebrew/science